Prohibidou/PsychologyAIx/README.md

 # X-Psychology

-X-Psychology is a web application that provides ideological insights into a Twitter (now X) profile by analyzing the user's liked tweets.
+X-Psychology is a web application that provides ideological insights into a Twitter (now X) profile by analyzing the user's public tweets and replies.
 This tool can be particularly useful for recruiters or anyone interested in understanding a user's perspective based on their public activity.
 By examining the content a user engages with, X-Psychology offers a glimpse into their potential viewpoints and interests.

-Sure, a "like" doesn’t always mean full agreement — but it reveals something about what resonates with them in their free time.
-Why does this person engage with that kind of content?
-Are they left-wing or right-wing?
-Do they hold views that align with your company culture?

 ## How It Works

-The application uses Selenium to scrape the liked tweets of a target user.
+The application uses Selenium to scrape the public tweets and replies of a target user.
 It then employs a Hugging Face model to perform sentiment and ideological analysis on the collected data.
-The results are presented in a clear and concise report, categorizing the user's likes into different ideological spectrums.
+The results are presented in a clear and concise report, categorizing the user's tweets into different ideological spectrums.

 ## Installation